The Project

 The aim of the project is to develop new chiral ligands promoting highly stereo-discriminant metalation of small alkane motifs of interest for the industrial partners.
 The attention will be focused on direct enantioselective functionalization of scaffolds bearing cycloalkane motifs.
 Once functionalization of simple substrates is achieved, the newly developed catalytic systems will be used, in collaboration with AstraZeneca and Syngenta, for late stage functionalization drug- and agrochemical-like molecules.

 The project focuses on the fundamental modelling and mechanistic studies on transient templates for remote C-H activation, from both a synthetic and computational point of view.
-In close collaboration with [ESR 13], [ESR 3]’s aim is to model a template prompt to in-situ install on a substrate via imine formation and direct C-H activation at meta position, then re-optimizing said template following experimental results of [ESR 13]; identify key parameters controlling remote C-H activation and design a library of transient templates for meta- and para- functionalization.
+Tsuyoshi’s aim is to simulate chiral ligands prompt to induce chirality in direct C–H transformations, re-optimize ligands in terms of enantiomeric excess and yield following experimental results; identify key parameters controlling asymmetric C–H activation, and design a library of chiral ligands for asymmetric C–H activation for the generation of predictive models by ML to predict novel and highly efficient chiral ligands.

 Secondments: UGOE, IST